 - Any documents or plans, and all completed projects, must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

 - At least three (3) competitive bids/quotes must be obtained for any procurement of services that exceed $50,000.
+Grantees typically will not be required to submit documentation of competitive bids, but should retain all related documentation for a period of three years post-grant and will provide documentation if requested.
+In exceptional circumstances where obtaining three competitive bids would be unreasonably difficult, the grantee may submit written rationale for considering a no-bid contract.
 This provision applies only to portions of the project supported by NFSP grant funds.

 - Consultants must be approved by the National Trust (NT) and Partners for Sacred Places (PSP) before grant funds are disbursed.